jacobkap/crimebythenumbers/docs/pdf-tables2.md

 #> 269             6696          59713               93991          63.53 24681
 ```

+If you look closely at the final several rows you'll see that there is an extra column, and that the second column ("pretrial_felons") is blank for all of these rows.
+That's because when scraping the final page `tabulizer` incorrectly added an empty column between the first and second column, meaning that all columns to the right of the first column shifted once to the right.
+So all the values in "pretrial_felons" are actually in "conv_felons" and so on.
+The last column now is named "...21" since it is the 21st column and that name was made automatically as our *column_names* object only has 20 values.
+This can occasionally happen, even if seemingly identical formatted pages like we have here.
+To fix something like this, we'd want to check every column and delete any that had all values be empty strings.
+We won't go over how to do this now as it will be one of the questions in this chapters practice problems.

 ## Pregnant women incarcerated

-We'll finish this lesson with another example of data from Texas - this time using data on the number of pregnant women booked in Texas county jails.
+We'll finish this chapter with another example of data from Texas - this time using data on the number of pregnant women booked in Texas county jails.
 This data has a unique challenge, it has 10 columns but we want to make it have only 2.
 In the data (shown below), it starts with a column of county names, then a column of the number of pregnant women booked into that county's jail.
 Next is another column of county names - instead of continuing onto another page, this data just makes new columns when it runs out of room.
 We'll scrape this PDF using `tabulizer()` and then work to fix this multiple-column issue.

 <img src="images/pregnant.PNG" width="90%"  style="display: block; margin: auto;" />

 Notice that this data doesn't even have column names so we'll have to make them ourselves.
 This is always a bit risky as maybe next month the table will change and if we hard-code any column names, we'll either have code that breaks or - much more dangerous - mislabel the columns without noticing.
-In cases like this we have no other choice, but if you intend to scrape something that recurring - that is, that you'll scrape a future version of - be careful about situations like this.
+In cases like this we have no other choice, but if you intend to scrape PDFs that regularly update (such as when a new month of data comes out) be careful about situations like this.

 We'll start scraping this PDF using the standard `extract_tables()` function without any parameters other than the file name.
 This is usually a good start since it's quick and often works - and if it doesn't, we haven't lost much time checking.
-Since we know `extract_tables()` will return a list by default, we'll assign the result of `extract_tables()` to an object called `data` and then just pull the first element (the only element if this works) from that list.
+Since we know `extract_tables()` will return a list by default, we'll assign the result of `extract_tables()` to an object called `data` and then just pull the first element (the only element if this scrape works properly) from that list.
 And to see how the scraping went, we'll look at the `head()` of the data.

 ```r